www.locriantica.it

 (Image source: Prof. G. Incorpora's private archive)

-The coins discovered in the area of the old polis can be divided into three groups: golden (really rare), silver and bronze, and they were minted (in Locri and elsewhere) between the VI century b.C. and the Byzantine age.
+The coins unearthed in the area of the old polis can be divided into three groups: golden (really rare), silver and bronze, and they were minted (in Locri and elsewhere) between the VI century b.C. and the Byzantine age.

 Back to the top of the page